gcg-99/Master-s-Thesis-/README.md

 'samples.csv' file, 331.

 # Building the database
-1. Download a dataset with unified, inferred tree sequences built from the 1000 Genomes phase 3, Human Genome Diversity, and Simons Genome Diversity Projects (Wohns et al., 2022) from https://zenodo.org/record/5495535#.Yk1V8jyxVH4 and unzip it with *tsunzip* command.
+1. Download a dataset with unified, inferred tree sequences built from the 1000 Genomes phase 3, Human Genome Diversity, and Simons Genome Diversity Projects (Wohns *et al*., 2022) from https://zenodo.org/record/5495535#.Yk1V8jyxVH4 and unzip it with *tsunzip* command.
 From the whole genome, only genomic data from the p arm of chromosome 12 was selected arbitrarily to perform the analysis: *hgdp_tgp_sgdp_chr12_p.dated.trees* file.

-In order to know the correspondence of sample ID between those that were previously selected from HGDP/ 1000Genomes databases and those contained in this new database (Wohns et al., 2021), the following steps are necessary:
+In order to know the correspondence of sample ID between those that were previously selected from HGDP/1000Genomes databases and those contained in this new database (Wohns *et al*., 2022), the following steps are necessary:

 2. Get metadata from *hgdp_tgp_sgdp_chr12_p.dated.trees* file with python3, tskit and json (and sys to save it) with *metadata.py* script.
 It will create a TXT (*out.txt*) file containing metadata from each sample (3754 samples in total).
 This file can be imported in Excel, in a comma-delimited format, to have metadata in columns (one of these fields is *'sample'*, which corresponds to the ID in HGDP/1000Genomes databases).
-The number of the row corresponds to the ID in the new database (Wohns et al., 2022).
-In this way, the data of interest is the column of *'samples'* and the number of rows, which is tranferred to other file (*ind_list.csv*), where each sample ID of Wohns et al., 2022 database have its exact correspondence sample ID of HGDP/1000Genomes databases.
+The number of the row +1 corresponds to the ID in the new database (Wohns *et al*., 2022).
+In this way, the data of interest is the column of *'samples'* and the number of rows +1, which is tranferred to other file (*ind_list.csv*), where each sample ID of Wohns *et al*., 2022 database have its exact correspondence sample ID of HGDP/1000Genomes databases.

 3. Merge *ind_list.csv* and *samples.csv* files by the *FINAL* column (i.e. by the HGDP/1000Genomes ID) with *merge_metadata.R* script.
 A total of 44 samples are not in the Wohns et al., 2022 database.
 For that reason, our number of samples descend from 350 to 306.

-4. Convert sequence TREES format to VCF format with python3 (tskit).
-Run in Linux terminal the following:
+4. Convert sequences from TREES to VCF format with python3 (tskit) with *tree2vcf.sh* script.

-$ python3 -m tskit vcf hgdp_tgp_sgdp_chr12_p.dated.trees > hgdp_tgp_sgdp_chr12_p.dated.vcf

 5. Filter final individuals in the VCF file with *filter_ind.sh* script.
 Our final VCF is *hgdp_tgp_sgdp_chr12_p.dated_287.vcf*, with 287 samples.
 In order to run vcftools to filter individuals, a file must be provided as an input, containing the 287 samples to be kept: *samples.txt* file.
 Notice that the name ID in the Wohns et al., 2022 database starts by 'tsk_', followed by the number ID (e.g. tsk_1316).